carbon-design-system/sveld/README.md

 ## Approach

-`sveld` uses the Svelte compiler to statically analyze exported components and emit docs for consumers.
+`sveld` statically analyzes exported components and emits docs for consumers.
+Template parsing runs through sveld's own parser rather than `svelte/compiler`; `svelte/compiler` is imported only for its types, and `svelte/package.json` is read for the installed Svelte version.
+A differential test (`tests/svelte-template-parse-shim.test.ts`) parses every fixture `.svelte` file with both parsers and asserts the resulting ASTs match, and a weekly `svelte-canary` workflow re-runs that comparison against `svelte@latest` ahead of the lockfile pin.

 It extracts: